You are here

 Elizabeth Calhoun, PhD, MEd

-Elizabeth Calhoun, PhD, MEd, is associate vice president for population health sciences and executive director of the Center for Population Science and Discovery at University of Arizona Health Sciences.
+Elizabeth Calhoun, PhD, MEd, is executive director of the Center for Population Science and Discovery at University of Arizona Health Sciences.

 Dr. Calhoun is a nationally recognized leader in minority health and health disparities research, with a special focus on breast cancer disparities.
 She leads the new Center for Population Science and Discovery, building on UAHS’s collaborative and translational research and clinical strengths in these areas.